Improving Outcomes in Cardiogenic Shock Through Best Practices

 Impella Patient Management in the CCU

-Joseph Parrillo, MD, Brian Porvin, DO, and Steven Keller, MD, PhD, discuss managing patients in the CCU with Impella.
+Joseph Parrillo, MD, Brian Porvin, DO, Steven Keller, MD, PhD, and Seth Bilazarian, MD, discuss managing patients in the CCU with Impella.

-Use the tool to calculate cardiac power output (CPO) and predict right ventricular failure following the implantation of a Impella left-side heart pump.
+Use the tool to calculate cardiac power output (CPO) and predict right ventricular failure following the implantation of an Impella left-side heart pump.

 Resources from the Education Library